ttskp/cloud-artifact-consumer/README.md

 pipenv install -d
 ```
 which will create a virtual Python environment for your project, as well as a `Pipfile.lock` file, which
-shoudl be versioned.
+should be versioned.
 To create the environment in the project directory, create a *.venv* directory before executing the command
 (As another possibility, set the `PIPENV_VENV_IN_PROJECT=true` environment variable).

 In IntelliJ, set the Project SDK home path to `.venv/Scripts/python.exe`, to use the created environment.

+### Create a Bamboo Build Plan

+To create a Bamboo Build Plan for this project, take the plan specification from
+`specs/bamboo-plan-template.yaml` along with the placeholders and execute the *Bamboo Specs Builder*
+with these files.

-### Building the project
+### Building the project with SAM

-To build the project, simply run
+To build the project using AWS SAM, simply run
 ```bash
 sam build
 ```